KunoichiZ/SoVJP-NTR-Plugin/README.md

 * Instant Message v1.0
 * Run through monsters in 3D dungeons v1.0
 * Can quit from battle the first turn v1.0
-* All classes selectable in class change v1.0
+* All classes selectable in class change v1.1

-All classes cheat only works if you are booting the game in Japanese.
-Do not switch to the Chinese language as it will not work.
-If you switch to the Chinese language and go back to the Japanese language, it will still not work.
-Thanks to [dsrules](https://gbatemp.net/threads/fire-emblem-echoes-shadows-of-valentia-jp-ntr-plugin-cheats.466662/page-2#post-7242097) for pointing this out.